adapter-hub/adapters/adapter_docs/index.rst

 AdapterHub Documentation
 ================================================

-*AdapterHub* is a framework simplifying the integration, training and usage of adapter modules for Transformer-based language models.
+*AdapterHub* is a framework simplifying the integration, training and usage of adapters and other efficient fine-tuning methods for Transformer-based language models.
-It integrates adapters for downstream tasks (`Houlsby et al., 2019 <https://arxiv.org/pdf/1902.00751>`_), adapters for cross-lingual transfer (`Pfeiffer et al., 2020a <https://arxiv.org/pdf/2005.00052>`_) and *AdapterFusion* (`Pfeiffer et al., 2020b <https://arxiv.org/pdf/2005.00247>`_).
+For a full list of currently implemented methods, see the `table in our repository <https://github.com/adapter-hub/adapter-transformers#implemented-methods>`_.

 The framework consists of two main components: